Has this happened to you?

 When an animal has a full complement of immune function, fed fresh, life-giving food in a non-toxic environment, their immune system is ready and available to fend off the mosquitos’ attack.
 An animal overloaded with chemicals from vaccines, food, toys, bedding, water (and everywhere else) is not able to rally the immune “troops” to naturally kill the heartworm in the skin.
 But, naturally raised animals can and do every day!

 Again, it can’t be said enough that it takes some effort, commitment and some additional cash to support your animal in a natural life style which, in turn, supports their immune system so it can function optimally.

 My vet recommended early spaying and neutering – will this help keep my pet healthy and happy?

 Critical hormonal development occurs in young, growing animals.
 Early spaying and neutering is recommended by your vet as a convenience to you and as more propaganda to inhibit cancer.
 As a recommendation for the health and happiness of your pet, you really should wait until your dog is at least two years old.
-For cats, waiting for even as long as six months can help insure lasting health.
+For cats, waiting for even as long as six months can help ensure lasting health.

-If you wait to spay or neuter your pet, you allow for adequate time for your animal to reach puberty and grow healthy bones.
+If you wait to spay or neuter your pet, you allow adequate time for your animal to reach puberty and grow healthy bones.
 Among the many issues connected to early spaying and neutering, we increase the chances of our animals experiencing immune dysfunction, poor brain development, obesity, ligament and bone diseases, cardiac issues, certain cancers, and adverse reactions to vaccines.